GoogleCloudDataproc/spark-bigtable-connector/README-template.md

 A few important notes:

- - The key column on the source DataFrame must be of the same type as the row key column configured on the Bigtable catalog
+ - The key column on the source DataFrame must be of the same type as the row key column configured in the Bigtable catalog
  - Each partition on the source Dataframe will be fetched separately from Bigtable.
 This means you ideally want your source DataFrame to be sorted by the column containing the row key for more efficient Bigtable reads.